Rockstar (2011 film): Plot

 Heer, meanwhile, suffers from continuous health problems.
 She meets JJ in Prague, and they reconnect, but when he tries to profess his love for her, Heer, being married, spurns him.
 Despite this, their relationship gets intimate, and Heer feels guilty.
 As soon as JJ's Prague tours are over, she leaves him.
 JJ tries to visit her one last time before departing for India but is arrested on trespassing charges filed by Heer's husband.
 While JJ is being taken away, he sees Heer collapse.
 Upon being deported back to India, he is overwhelmed by the attention he receives, and clashes with the media and the Indian police, resulting in a jail term.
 The event garners enough publicity to make Dhingra decide to release JJ's recordings; the album does well, throwing JJ into the limelight.

 After being released, JJ terminates his contract with Dhingra, embarks on a countrywide tour, and finally morphs fully into "Jordan," the rockstar he had aspired to be.
-He turns bitter, arrogant, and lonely as time goes on, but remains a highly popular artist.
+He turns bitter, arrogant, and lonely as time goes on, but remains a popular artist.

 Jordan meets Heer's younger sister, Mandy, during one of his concerts, and she asks him to help Heer, who has been diagnosed with bone marrow aplasia.
 Jordan's presence causes Heer to somewhat recover and her blood level to rise.
 He starts disregarding his musical obligations to spend more time with her, and Khatana, his manager now, asks Heer to persuade Jordan to attend his concerts.
 Heer does so, and Jordan resumes his tour with his first concert at Kangra, Himachal Pradesh.
 Upon returning, Heer's health deteriorates again.
 She slips into a coma and is discovered to be pregnant with Jordan's child.
 When Mandy informs Jordan of Heer's condition, he leaves one of his shows midway and goes to her hospital bed.
 He tries to wake her up, but she remains non-responsive.
 Jordan realises that she will not survive and goes numb.
 Heer dies offscreen, leaving Jordan in a permanent state of grief, who finally achieves international stardom like his idol.